 If you are on a live host, please consult your host about the possibility of them allowing you to use this feature on your site.

 If you ever want to revert to a "safe default", just set all of the options on this page to "Off" and click on "Save and create .htaccess".
 This will remove our custom code from your .htaccess file.

 If you have manually edited the file and remove the special markers used by WordPress and / or Admin Tools to mark their sections of the file please delete the .htaccess file completely.
 Then go to Settings, Permalinks, choose another option and click on Save.
 Repeat that, this time selecting the option that was there before and click again on Save.
 If you are unsure please search "reset WordPress .htaccess" on your favorite search engine.
 There are hundreds of articles out there explaining how this works.

 The bottom part of the .htaccess maker page contains the standard buttons you'd expect:

-is the logical next step to the previous button.
-It not
+logical next step to the previous button.
+It not only saves the

 Thebutton takes you back to the Control Panel page.

 The rest of the page contains several panes with different options, described below.
 Before you change anything please read and understand the following warning.
 It is vital to not getting locked out of your site.